M-J-Robbins/good-email-code/email-code/link-button.md

+<div class="updated">Last Updated: <time datetime="2022-01-19">19<sup>th</sup> January 2022</time></div>

 # Link - button

 **Pedantic Semantics:**
 Just a quick note to start with as I like to be a pedant, this is not a button.
 Here I've named it *Link - button* as this is a link, that is styles like a button.

 Quite often in the email world we talk about buttons, when actually we mean links.
 In email it's rare to use a `<button>` but really that is the only thing we should call a button and a `<a>` is a link _(or possible an anchor as that's that the `<a>` stands for)_.
 When talking about design this could be referred to as a button because that's talking purely about visuals and not about function.
-But as you can tell from this site, i don't know much about design, just code, so it's a link!
+But as you can tell from this site, I don't know much about design, just code, so it's a link!

 ## The code